Neotys-Labs/AppDynamics/README.md

 This Advanced Action allows you to integrate [NeoLoad](https://www.neotys.com/neoload/overview) with [AppDynamics](https://www.appdynamics.com/) in order to correlate data from AppDynamics with NeoLoad.

-You can specify which metrics you want to retrieve from NewRelic among all available metrics.
+You can specify which metrics you want to retrieve from AppDynamics among all available metrics.

 | Property | Value |